huntiep/legv8debug/README.md

 ### Currently implemented instructions
 NOTE: these aren't very well tested and may be prone to bugs.
-- PRNT, PRN, DUMP - treated as nops.
+- PRNT, PRNL, DUMP - treated as nops.
 - ADDI
 - ADD
 - SUB